ErlendAbrahamsen/FYS-STK3155/Project2/README.md

 	Project1_methods (re-used methods from project 1)

 Folder Results:
-	Contains folders Part_a etc. with plots generated from main() in each part.
+	Contains folders Part_a etc. with plots from each part.